Sample digest · Demo

 before the price moves.

-Drift watches every 10-Q, 10-K, and 8-K on your watchlist.
-The quarter-over-quarter language changes that matter — risk factors, MD&A, footnotes — surfaced in plain English, with the source paragraph cited.
+A weekly editorial brief.
+Drift reads the 10-Qs, 10-Ks, and 8-Ks on the companies you follow and surfaces the quarter-over-quarter language changes that matter — risk factors, MD&A, footnotes — in plain English, with the source paragraph cited.
+No real-time firehose.
+No anonymous opinions.
+Just what changed and why.

 Sourced from official SEC filings